t-affeldt/climate_api/ROADMAP.md

 ## Required for Beta
 - Write helpful README
-- Refactor skybox effect and implement ranking system
 - Rework Moon Phases mod to be compatible and to include varying sky brightness

 ## Planned for first release
-- Set effects on player join
 - Improve value structures of particle effects
-- Make sounds adjust to changes by weather presets
 - Find good values for weather conditions
 - Write documentation on how to add weathers and effects
 - Ability to register global influences that are the same for any position